bingeli1212/nitrile-preview/doc/DOC-html.md

 # Draw Text Along A Path

+Note that the dx='' attribute in this case is used to shift the text along the path, such that when dx='' is set to be half the length of the path and text-anchor='middle' then the text is placed around the center of the path. the dy='' attribute shifts the text up and down the path, such that when dy='' is negative it shifts text up and when dy='' is positive it shifts text down.
+By default the text's base line aligns with the path.

     <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">
       <!-- to hide the path, it is usually wrapped in a <defs> element -->
       <!-- <defs> -->